JohnTelford/GPT/docs/Topics/Python/pandas.md

 Copy code
 sum_of_dollars_rounded = round(df['dollars'].sum(), 2)
 This will round the sum to two decimal places.
 You can adjust the number of decimal places by changing the second argument of the round() function.

+---

+pandas remove currency dollar signs and commas
+To remove dollar signs and commas from a pandas DataFrame column containing currency values, you can use the str.replace() method.
+Here's an example:

+bash
+Copy code
+import pandas as pd

+# create a sample DataFrame
+df = pd.DataFrame({'Amount': ['$1,000.00', '$2,500.50', '$500.75']})

+# remove dollar signs and commas
+df['Amount'] = df['Amount'].str.replace('$', '').str.replace(',', '')

+print(df)
+This will output the following DataFrame:

+yaml
+Copy code
+    Amount
+0  1000.00
+1  2500.50
+2   500.75
+In the code above, we first import pandas and create a sample DataFrame with a column called 'Amount' containing currency values.
+We then use the str.replace() method twice to remove the dollar signs and commas from the 'Amount' column.
+The first call to str.replace() removes the dollar signs ('$') and the second call removes the commas (',').
+We assign the result of these operations back to the 'Amount' column, overwriting the original values.

+---